HenkWillcock/SWEN301ArchitectureProject/Essay.md

 Problems:
 * Most moves won't utilise the 'New Queen' field.
 There should be a 'PromotionMove' class extending this one which adds this field.
 * 'Move Type' shouldn't be a String, it should be an enumerated type.
 This would remove many opportunities for bugs and allow developers to see all the possible move types easily.
-* The name 'On Source' isn't very descriptive, it should be renamed 'Moving Piece'.
+* The name 'On Source' isn't descriptive, it should be renamed 'Moving Piece'.

 #### 2.1.10 Piece